DallasMorningNews/django-chartwerk/docs/configuring.rst

 :code:`CHARTWERK_AWS_PATH`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Path within your S3 bucket to append to object keys before publishing.
+Path within your S3 bucket to append to your charts when publishing.
+For example, setting to :code:`chartwerk/charts` would result in charts published to :code:`chartwerk/charts/<chart_id>.html` in your bucket.

 :code:`CHARTWERK_CACHE_HEADER`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^